isabella232/advertising-cloud.en/help/dsp/inventory/programmatic-guaranteed-tips.md

 ---
-title: Checklist for Negotiating a Programmatic Guaranteed Deal
+title: Tips for Negotiating a Programmatic Guaranteed Deal
-description: Checklist for Negotiating a Programmatic Guaranteed Deal
+description: Tips for Negotiating a Programmatic Guaranteed Deal
 ---

-# Checklist for Negotiating a Programmatic Guaranteed Deal
+# Tips for Negotiating a Programmatic Guaranteed Deal

 When negotiating a programmatic guaranteed deal, the buyer and publisher need to discuss and confirm the following items: